Investment in Supply Chain Visibility Saves Costs

 A risk-based approach to monitoring investigational medicinal products can help pharmaceutical companies improve supply chain efficiency, but to do this without compromising quality relies on fast access to comprehensive shipment data.
 Using the TSS cloud temperature monitoring solution and TSS data loggers, GlaxoSmithKline has saved £4 million annually.
 Rob Montague, Director of supply chain logistics – IMP at GSK; and Niclas Ohlsson, CEO of TSS tell us more.

-Rob Montague: The regulators involved in EU GDP, like many regulatory bodies, continue to evolve their thinking in the temperature monitoring and product exposure space.
+Rob Montague (RM): The regulators involved in EU GDP, like many regulatory bodies, continue to evolve their thinking in the temperature monitoring and product exposure space.
 GSK has chosen to focus on quality for the patient as a key driver.
 Many companies apply the term ‘risk-based approach’ to their decision not to monitor products in transit in certain lanes or at certain times of the year.
 At GSK, we’ve demonstrated that the vagaries of transportation can cause amazing excursions when logic dictates the shipment should be at low risk.
 Our definition of risk-based, therefore, revolves around monitoring 100% of our non-cold chain shipments, but varying the amount of packaging based on the actual weather and having the dispatch team understand the robustness of the stability information around the products.

 How do you apply the TSS Cloud Temperature Management Solution as part of this process?